Skip to Main Content

 Acknowledgement

-This Guide was compiled by Helen Cooper and Michael Shoolbread, Academic Skills Centre, Library Services, University of Birmingham
+This Guide was compiled by Helen Cooper and Michael Shoolbread, Academic Skills Centre, Libraries and Learning Resources, University of Birmingham

 Accessibility statement